Kourchenko/service-graphql-java/README.md

 $ docker-compose up -d
 ```

-Use Postman to hit `http://localhost:8080/allWorkExperience` to interact with the application.
+Use Postman to hit `http://localhost:8080/graphql/resume` to interact with the data.

 ## Stopping the app